Skip to Content

 Diet Composition

-1. Fish: The main course, from minnows to larger catches
+1. Fish: Main course ranging from small minnows to larger catches

-2. Amphibians: Frogs and salamanders make a tasty snack
+2. Amphibians: Frogs and salamanders provide protein-rich meals

 Specialized Feeding Behaviors